abrarShariar/crud-with-CodeIgniter/README.md

   - *Form Validation* [validate form to restrict/secure entry]
   - *Register/Sign up* [register new user with unique username]
   - *Login/Sign in* [let registered users sign in using valid password]

+# Directory Structure:

+After unpacking the project you will find the following  directory structure :

+	./assets
+		-css
+		-fonts
+		-js
+	./demo
+		-application
+			..
+			-config
+			-controllers
+			-models
+			-views
+			..
+		-system
+		..

+In this demo we will only be working in the directories shown above.
+Keep the rest of the other directories untouched.

 # Configure with your application: